mokhtarabadi/meuse/README.md

 2. **Database connection issues**
     - Ensure PostgreSQL is healthy: `docker compose logs postgres`
-    - Check environment variables in `.env`
-    - Verify database credentials in config
+    - Verify the password in config.yaml matches the one in .env: `grep POSTGRES_PASSWORD .env`
+    - Common error: "FATAL: password authentication failed for user 'meuse'" indicates a password mismatch
+    - Make sure environment variables are being passed correctly
+    - Try using a simple password temporarily for testing, then secure it later

 3. **Git index issues**
     - Ensure the index repository is properly cloned: `docker compose exec meuse ls -la /app/index`
     - Check git credentials and permissions
-    - Verify the repository URL in config
+    - Verify the repository URL in config matches your setup (local, GitHub or self-hosted)

 4. **Permission denied errors**
     - Check Docker volume permissions
     - Ensure the meuse user can write to mounted directories

+5. **Configuration syntax issues**
+    - The config.yaml file is sensitive to YAML syntax and secrets formatting
+    - For passwords, use: `password: "actual_password"` (with quotes)
+    - For environment variables in config.yaml, use: `password: !secret "${ENV_VAR_NAME}"`

 ## Security Considerations